vbauer/lein-plantuml/README.md

 Configuration
 =============

-To configure PluntUML generator, you need to setup :plantuml option as a list of triplets:
+To configure PlantUML generator, you need to setup :plantuml option as a list of triplets:
 "glob pattern" ["file format"] ["output directory"]

 Description: